LibrePDF/OpenPDF/README.md

 ### OpenPDF Java package name change from com.lowagie to org.openpdf

 The OpenPDF 3.0 version uses the new org.openpdf package name.
-The com.lowagie is not in use in OpenPDF 3.0.

 ### UTF-8 Fonts